arahmandc/mapmirpur/learndata.md

 ## Introduction

 The Project is aim to collect basic urban facilities data from the field.

-They are below:
+The main information are identifing a data are below:

 * Name (English),
 * Name (Bangla),